Lattice Approximation for Stochastic Reaction Diffusion Equations with One-Sided Lipschitz Condition: Mathematical Setting and Assumptions

-and estimate for $v_1,v_2 \in V$, $w_1,w_2 \in H$ with the embedding $V \hookrightarrow L^\infty(0,1)$ as follows
+and estimate for $v_1,v_2 \in V$, $w_1,w_2 \in H$ with the embedding $V \hookrightarrow L^\infty(0,1)$ as follows:

-Now that the assumptions on the drift of equation \eqref{eq:SRDE} are stated, let us focus on the noise process $\eta$, formally given as the derivative of some $Q$-Wiener process $\sqrt{Q} W(t)$, where $(W(t))_{t \geq 0}$ is a cylindrical Wiener process on $H$ w.\,r.\,t. an underlying probability space $\big(\Omega, \algF, \algF_t, \PP \big)$.
-In order to obtain a solution to \eqref{eq:SRDE} (in a sense specified below) we cannot treat the case of space-time white noise, i.\,e. $Q=I$, but only the case of colored noise with nuclear covariance operator $Q$.
-The assumptions on $Q$ and $b$ are combined below. \begin{assum} Let $\theta \in \big( \tfrac12, 1 \big)$ and $Q \in L(H)$ be symmetric and positive definite.
-Assume that $\tr (-A)^\theta Q < \infty$, in particular $Q$ admits an integral kernel of the form
+Now that the assumptions on the drift of equation \eqref{eq:SRDE} are stated, let us focus on the noise process $\eta = (\eta_1, \eta_2)$, formally given as the derivative of some $Q_j$-Wiener processes $\sqrt{Q_j} W_j(t)$, where $(W_j(t))_{t \geq 0}$, $j=1,2$ are two independent cylindrical Wiener processes on $H$ with respect to an underlying probability space $(\Omega, \algF, \algF_t, \PP )$.
+In order to obtain a solution to \eqref{eq:SRDE} we cannot treat the case of space-time white noise in neither variable, i.\,e., $Q_j=I$, but only the case of colored noise with nuclear covariance operators.
+This is inevitable in the variational framework used herein (instead of the also widely used mild formulation) and gives us It\^o's formula for the square of the $\mathcal{H}$-norm as a major tool.
+The assumptions on $Q_j$ and $b_j$ are combined below. \begin{assum} Let $\theta_1 > 1/2$, $\theta_2 \geq 1$ and $Q_j \in L(H)$, $j=1,2$ be symmetric and positive definite.
+Assume that $\tr (-A)^{\theta_j} Q_j < \infty$, in particular, $Q_j$ admits an integral kernel of the form